ThomsonTan/Halide/README_webassembly.md

 - It requires linking both an instance of the V8 library and LLVM's wasm-ld tool into libHalide.
 (We would like to offer support for other Wasm engines in the future, e.g. SpiderMonkey, to provide more balanced testing, but there is no timetable for this.)
 - Every JIT invocation requires redundant recompilation of the Halide runtime.
 (We hope to improve this once the LLVM Wasm backend can support dlopen() properly.)
 - Wasm effectively runs in a private, 32-bit memory address space; while the host has access to that entire space, the reverse is not true, and thus any `define_extern` calls require copying all `halide_buffer_t` data across the Wasm<->host boundary in both directions.
+This has severe implications for existing benchmarks, which don't currently attempt to account for this extra overhead.
 - Host functions used via `define_extern` or `HalideExtern` cannot accept or return values that are pointer types or 64-bit integer types; this includes things like `const char *` and `user_context`.
 Fixing this is tractable, it was just omitted for now as the fix is nontrivial and the tests that are affected are mostly non-critical.
 (Note that `halide_buffer_t*` is explicitly supported as a special case, however.)
 - Threading isn't supported at all (yet); all `parallel()` schedules will be run serially.
 - The `.async()` directive isn't supported at all, not even in serial-emulation mode.